Edgenius/PlatoDocSite/content/team/_index.md

 description = "PlatoForms uses team to collaborate your work."
 +++

 You can invite someone to join your team.
 The PDF and Submissions are shared by team members (under permission controls as described below).
-As sign-up user, you can join as many teams as you are invited.
-Press your name in main menu, you can switch to different team in its popup menu.
+As the sign-up user, you can join as many teams as you are invited.
+Press your name in the main menu, you can switch to a different team in its popup menu.

 ![Team](/images/page/team/team.png)